Short-Term Business Loans

 Where to Get a Short-Term Business Loan

-Short-term business loans are available from most of the same lenders you would borrow a standard loan from, including banks, the SBA, and alternative lenders.
+They are available from most of the same lenders you get standard products from, including banks, the SBA, and alternative lenders.

 Whichever lender you choose, it’s important to compare rates and terms to find the best option for you.

-The application process for a short-term loan is the same as applying for a standard business loan.
+The application process is the same as applying for standard business products.
 Just follow these steps to get started.

 - Determine how much you need

 First and foremost, you need to determine how much money you need.

 They are unsecured and have short repayment periods, so they are often only available in low amounts.
 If you need to borrow more than $100,000, your options will be more limited.

 Additionally, you’ll need to demonstrate to your lender what you need the money for and how you plan to pay it back, so it’s important to evaluate your financial capabilities before looking for a lender.

 Next, you need to find the lender that meets your needs.